learn-co-students/activerecord-project-review-activerecord-project-review-1582820398/README.md

 Ticket:
 - belongs to a Passenger
-- belongs to a Flight# Mod1-ActiveRecord-Project-Review
+- belongs to a Flight